kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

         }
     }
 ```
-And for the product page, we want to only present oneTap button when it is enabled.
+And for the product page, we have 2 choice.
+We want to show OneTap button when the feature is enabled/ready.
+If not, we will show the old checkout button.
 ```swift
     class ProductViewController: UIViewController {